Mansi languages: Dialects

-All of the sub-dialects given above are those which were still spoken in the late 19th and early 20th century and have been documented in linguistic sources on Mansi, except for certain varieties of Western and Southern Mansi, spoken further west; the Tagil, Tura and Chusovaya dialects of Southern and the Vishera dialect of Western, found in pre-scientific records from the 18th and early 19th centuries.
+The sub-dialects given above are those which were still spoken in the late 19th and early 20th century and have been documented in linguistic sources on Mansi, except for certain varieties of Western and Southern Mansi, spoken further west; the Tagil, Tura and Chusovaya dialects of Southern and the Vishera dialect of Western, found in pre-scientific records from the 18th and early 19th centuries.

 The two dialects last mentioned were hence spoken on the western slopes of the Urals, where also several early Russian sources document Mansi settlements.
+By the late 18th century Western Mansi was still spoken in the vicinity of Cherdyn and Solikamsk and along the Southern Sosva.
 Placename evidence has been used to suggest Mansi presence reaching still much further west in earlier times, though this has been criticized as poorly substantiated.

 Northern Mansi has strong Russian, Komi, Nenets, and Northern Khanty influence, and it forms the base of the literary Mansi language.
 There is no accusative case; that is, both the nominative and accusative roles are unmarked on the noun. /*/æ// and /*/æː// have been backed to /[a]/ and /[aː]/.

 Western Mansi was described as "probably extinct" already in 1988.
 Although the last speaker is not known, it is considered certain that none were left at the end of the 20th century.
 It had strong Russian and Komi influences; dialect differences were also considerable.
 Long vowels were diphthongized.